Updated November 2018

 - The child is three years of age or older.

-- The child is being adopted by a relative.
+- The child is being adopted by a relative (within the 5th degree of consanguinity).

 - The child is being adopted to join an already adopted sibling.